 It wasn’t until the 1950s, however, that silicon solar cells were produced commercially.
 Physicists at Bell Laboratories determined silicon to be more efficient than selenium.
 The cell created by Bell Labs was “the first solar cell capable of converting enough of the sun’s energy into power to run everyday electrical equipment,” according to the U.S. Department of Energy (DOE).

 By the 1970s, the efficiency of solar cells had increased, and they began to be used to power navigation warning lights and horns on many offshore gas and oil rigs, lighthouses, and railroad crossing signals.
 Domestic solar applications began to be viewed as sensible alternatives in remote locations where grid-connected options were not affordable.

 The 1980s saw significant progress in the development of more-efficient, more-powerful solar projects.
 In 1982, the first PV megawatt-scale power station, developed by ARCO Solar, came online in Hesperia, California.
 Also in 1982, the DOE began operating Solar One, a 10-MW central-receiver demonstration project, the first project to prove the feasibility of power tower technology.
 Then, in 1992, researchers at the University of South Florida developed a 15.9%-efficient thin-film PV cell, the first to break the 15% efficiency barrier.
 By the mid-2000s, residential solar power systems were available for sale in home improvement stores.

 [Ed. note: This article was originally published in the October 2017 issue of POWER.
-Minor updates were made on Dec.
-22, 2020]
+Updates are made to the article on a regular basis.]